 Greek Grain Salad

-- 2 red bell peppers, cut into ½-inch wide strips
+- 2 red bell peppers, cored, seeded and cut into ½-inch wide strips

 - 2 tablespoons freshly squeezed lemon juice

 - 2 tablespoons red wine vinegar

 - 1½ teaspoons minced garlic (1 large clove)

 - Freshly ground black pepper

 - 1 large English cucumber, halved lengthwise, seeded, and ½-inch diced